What is Functional Osteopathy?

 We welcome practitioners from professional and veterinary backgrounds who want more than a rudimentary education, and understand the importance of an extensive clinical toolkit that fulfils the expectations of their Scope of Practice.
 For more information, click on the “All Courses” and pick the course that is right for you and your level of knowledge.

-Our teachers are all in animal practice, with decades of collective experience.
+AOI teachers range from osteopaths to veterinarians to physiotherapists, and all are in practice.
+Collectively, they have with decades experience.
 Meaning that they offer up to date information and experience for all with whom they teach.
-We also support graduates of our own, who wish to become AOI teachers and are always happy to engage with other animal organisations or charities.
+We also support past students, who wish to become AOI teachers, and are always happy to engage with other animal organisations or charities.

-Animal Osteopathy International “We deliver high quality education for the betterment of animal welfare and because we want o produce graduates who are safe and competent.
-We have trained hundreds of students and owners over the last decade, producing some of the finest MSc. animal osteopaths in the industry.
-I am very proud of that fact” Dustie Houchin – Animal Osteopathic Consultant to the European School of Osteopathy, Kent, UK.
+Animal Osteopathy International “We deliver high quality education for the betterment of animal welfare and because we want to produce AOI practitioners who are safe and clinically competent.
+We have trained hundreds of students over the last decade, producing some of the finest animal osteopaths in the industry.
+I am very proud of that fact” Dustie Houchin – Founder & Executive Director

 - Presenting picture – signs and symptoms;